Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting.md

 stores the data without an expiration date.
 This means that the data will not be deleted when the browser is closed.

-### The fix:
+## How to prevent XSS?
-#### Native Javascript:
+### Native JavaScript

 One of the required steps to handle this type of issue is to escape the HTML by replacing it's special characters with their corresponding entities.

-As of Javascript 1.5 (ECMAScript v3) there are two built-in function that encode special characters and prevent the rendering of the javascript injection in user's browsers.
+As of JavaScript 1.5 (ECMAScript v3) there are two built-in function that encode special characters and prevent the rendering of the JavaScript injection in user's browsers.

 The `encodeURI()` function encodes all special characters except: